leewtai/leewtai.github.io/setup/conda_and_navigator_setup.md

 #### Installing packages using conda
-1. Make sure your command line prompt activated the environment you created (`statcomp` in this document).
+1. Make sure your command line prompt activated the environment you created (`text-mine` in this document).
 2. We will use the `conda install` command to install packages we need.
 Specifically, you should type in
     ```
     conda install jupyter numpy matplotlib